kingston-hackSpace/Capacitive-Touch-Sensors/Bare_Conductive_Touch_Board.md

 ---
 ### Instructions 4: CODING EXAMPLE

-1. Download this [basic example] and upload it to your Touch Board.
+1. Download this [basic Arduino code example](https://github.com/kingston-hackSpace/Capacitive-Touch-Sensors/blob/main/Touch_MP3.zip) and upload it to your Touch Board.

 2. Touch the board's electrodes to trigger the sounds!